HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 or both absent is shown in the feedback message.

-Test Case: update --secretQn Favourite Pet
+Test Case: update --secretQn Favourite Pet.

 Expected: No user details are updated.
 Error indicating that secret question and answer must be both present